Chart Color Schemes

 Royal Park's population is slightly younger than the national pattern

-The median age in Royal Park is 36 years, which is slightly lower than Greater Adelaide's average of 39 and Australia's median of 38.
-Compared to Greater Adelaide, Royal Park has a higher proportion of residents aged 25-34 (19.7%) but fewer residents aged 75-84 (3.9%).
+The median age in Royal Park is 36 years, which is slightly below Greater Adelaide's average of 39 and also below Australia's median of 38.
+Compared to Greater Adelaide, Royal Park has a higher proportion of residents aged 25-34 (19.7%), but fewer residents aged 75-84 (3.9%).
 This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
 According to the 2021 Census, the proportion of residents aged 25-34 has increased from 17.8% to 19.7%, while the proportion of those aged 55-64 has decreased from 11.9% to 10.2%.
-By 2041, Royal Park's age composition is expected to change significantly, with the 25-34 age group projected to grow by 19% (an increase of 133 people), reaching a total of 853 from the current 719.
+By 2041, Royal Park is projected to experience significant changes in its age distribution, with the 25-34 age group expected to grow by 17%, reaching a total of 852 people from the current figure of 728.